nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-12-have-your-people-call-my-people.md

 ---
-title: "Have Your People Call My People"
+title: "Have Your AI Call My AI"
 date: "2016-11-12"
 layout: post
 ---